cap-js/docs/about/best-practices.md

     [**See also** this very good introduction to *Ports and Adapters* by Damon Kelly.](https://8thlight.com/insights/a-color-coded-guide-to-ports-and-adapters) {.learn-more}

-#### Hexagonal Architecture by CAP
+#### Hexagonal Architecture by CAP {#hexagonal}

-CAP's [agnostic design principles](#agnostic-by-design) are very much in line with the goals of Hexagonal Architecture, and actually give you exactly what these are aiming for: as your applications greatly stay *agnostic* to protocols, and other low-level details, which could lock them in to one specific execution environment, they can be "*developed and tested in isolation*", which in fact is one of CAP's [key guiding principles](../about/#inner-loop-development) and [value propositions](../about/#rapid-development).
+CAP's [agnostic design principles](#agnostic-by-design) are very much in line with the goals of Hexagonal Architecture, and actually give you exactly what these are aiming for: as your applications greatly stay *agnostic* to protocols, and other low-level details, which could lock them in to one specific execution environment, they can be "*developed and tested in isolation*", which in fact is one of CAP's [key guiding principles](#inner-loop) and [value propositions](../about/#rapid-development).
 Moreover, they become [*resilient* to disrupting changes](../about/#evolution-w-o-disruption) in "the outside".

 Note only do we address the very same goals, we can also identify several symmetries in the way we address and achieve these goals as follows: